aimhubio/aimos/docs/source/guides/deep_dive/storage.rst

 Record serialization
 --------------------
-Aim storage introduces a python-compatible serialization mechanism.
+AimOS storage introduces a python-compatible serialization mechanism.
-This means that Aim serializes python objects (Records) into the storage and stores sequences of them.
+This means that AimOS serializes python objects (Records) into the storage and stores sequences of them.

 This feature is the key to the storage's ability to store any logs of Records users can specify via Python objects.